-ASSIGNMENT ONE: QUOTABLE MOMENTS (25%) - due January 2nd, 3rd, 4th, 5th and 6th, 2024 by 11:59 pm
+ASSIGNMENT ONE: QUOTABLE MOMENTS (30%) - due March 4th, 6th, 11th, 13th, 18th, 21st, 22nd, 25th, 27th, April 1st, 3rd, 8th, 10th by 11:59 pm

-Aligned Course Learning Outcomes: 1, 2, 3, 4, 5, 6
+Aligned Course Learning Outcomes: 1, 2, 3, 4, 5

-Assignment Description: Students are expected to attend each class, read the required readings in advance of the class, and participate fully in the small and wider group facilitated discussions.
-At the end of every day, students will submit a reflection highlighting a quotable moment from anything learned in class that day.
-The quotable moment will answer three questions:
+Assignment Description: You are expected to attend each class, read the required readings in advance of the class, and participate fully in the small and wider group facilitated discussions.
+At the end of every day, you will submit a reflection highlighting a quotable moment from anything learned in class that day.
+The quotable moment will answer these questions:

-- 1. What stood out for me most in class today? - 2.
-Why did this moment stand out the most for me? - 3.
+- 1. What stood out for me most in class today and why? - 2.
 What will I do with this learning?

-Assignment Criteria: Quotable moments will be between 150 - 200 words and submitted via the designated D2L Dropbox.
-Five quotable moments will be submitted in total and each quotable moment will be worth 5% of the final grade.
+Assignment Criteria: Quotable moments will be between 100 - 200 words and submitted via the designated D2L Dropbox.
+Thirteen quotable moments will be submitted in total and each quotable moment will be worth 2% of the final grade, with the exception of the virtual residency quotable moments (March 21st and 22nd) which will be worth 4% of the final grade each.
 Further grading criteria will be discussed in class and a rubric will be posted on D2L.

-ASSIGNMENT TWO: GROUP PRESENTATIONS (50%) - due January 6th, 2024 during class
+ASSIGNMENT TWO: GROUP PRESENTATIONS (30%) - due April 3rd or 8th, 2025 during class

-Aligned Course Learning Outcomes: 1, 2, 3, 4, 5, 6 depending on the chosen topic Assignment Description: Groups of 3 randomly assigned people will choose a topic to present to the class.
-The topic may be a program, initiative, social justice movement, organization or piece of legislation that addresses healing and wellness for Indigenous peoples in Canada.
-The topic must be approved by the instructor by end of day on January 2, 2024.

-The groups will work together to create a 15-20 minute PowerPoint, Prezi or Canva presentation, not including time for questions.
-Presentations may include media clips (maximum 2-4 minutes) or other sources that will help your audience to understand the topic.
-A minimum of four sources must be referenced in the presentation but it is not necessary for the sources to be peer reviewed.
+Aligned Course Learning Outcomes: 1, 2, 3, 4, 5 depending on the chosen topic Assignment Description: Groups of 3-4 randomly assigned people will choose a topic to present to the class.
+The topic may be a program, initiative, social justice movement, organization or piece of legislation that supports healing and wellness for Indigenous peoples in Canada.
+The presentation should identify which strategies and interventions the program or initiative employ and any theoretical basis they may draw from.
+Student are also encouraged to identify and explore the intersection with social work practice.
+The topic must be approved by the instructor by end of day on March 31, 2025.
+The groups will work together to create a 10 - 15-minute PowerPoint, Prezi or Canva presentation, not including time for questions.
+Presentations may include media clips (maximum 2 minutes) or other sources that will help your audience to understand the topic.
+A minimum of five sources must be referenced in the presentation, two of which should be peer reviewed.
 To help facilitate active learning, the presentation should include engaging activities and/or questions that encourage critical thought and dialogue.

-Assignment Criteria: Presentations will be 15 - 20 minutes in length, not including time for questions.
+Assignment Criteria: Presentations will be 10 - 15 minutes in length, with an additional 5 minutes for questions.
+The total maximum time allotted for each group will be 20 minutes.
 Group members will create a PowerPoint, Prezi, or Canva presentation and post this as a resource on D2L.
-Any references and images used in the presentation must adhere to APA 7^{th} edition.
+Any references and images used in the presentation must adhere to APA 7th edition.
 The grading criteria for this assignment will be discussed in class and a rubric will be posted on D2L.

-ASSIGNMENT THREE: REFLECTION ASSIGNMENT (25%) - due January 19th, 2024 by 11:59pm
+ASSIGNMENT THREE: REFLECTION ASSIGNMENT (40%) - due April 11th, 2025 by 11:59pm

-Aligned Course Learning Outcomes: 1, 2, 3, 4, 5, 6 depending on chosen topics to include
+Aligned Course Learning Outcomes: 1, 2, 3, 4, 5 depending on chosen topics to include